This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Le Pain Quotidien is a Belgian bakery in the heart of Canary Wharf.
 The name translates to ‘The daily bread’ in French.

-The bakery sells pastries and desserts that all pair very well with their coffees.
+The bakery sells pastries and desserts that all pair very well with their coffee.
 Their treats are also vegan and vegetarian.

-While they are a bakery, they also sell excellent coffees.
+While they are a bakery, they also sell excellent coffee.
 Ask for oat, pea, soy, or almond milk for a vegan alternative to your regular cup of coffee.

 They’ve worked to perfect their house blend into a brew of coffee that achieved an 86-cupping score.
 That score is in the top 5% of the speciality coffee score range.

-This high score means that although they’re not a coffee shop, they’ve followed all of the protocols and best practices for blending a good quality speciality blend.
+This high score means that although they’re not a technically one of the Canary Wharf coffee shops, they’ve followed all of the protocols and best practices for blending a good quality speciality blend.

 Find it here: Jubilee Place, London E14 5NY GB